The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Women are utterly incapable of loving a man in the way that a man expects to be loved by a woman. (…) Men believe that love matters for the sake of it.
 Women love opportunistically.

-It feels at times as if The Rational Male frames women as machiavellian and conniving, and if as if men couldn’t be the same.
+It feels at times as if The Rational Male frames women as generally machiavellian and conniving.
+And generally more so than men.

 Generic, Catch-All Dating Advice Lacks Refinement

-On TPM we often caution against “catch-all” advice and we prefer more nuanced, context-based strategies and approaches.
+On TPM we caution against “catch-all” advice and we prefer nuanced, context-based approaches.

 Some of the advice I disagreed with includes: